prof-rice/cse-vm/README.md

 NOTE: Oracle changes the VirtualBox interface regularly.
 These instructions are based on VirtualBox 6.1.6_Ubuntu r137129.

 [Download Xubuntu 20.04](https://xubuntu.org/download/).
 The filename should be xubuntu-20.04-desktop-amd64.iso, and is close to 2 GB in size.
+(NOTE: Pre-patched releases are occasionally made, so use e.g., 20.04.1 if available.)

 1. Launch VirtualBox.
 2. Select Machine -> New...
 3. In the Create Virtual Machine dialog, select a name (see [Identification](#identification)) and set Type to Linux, Version to Ubuntu (64-bit), Memory Size to 2048 MB, and Hard Disk to Create a Virtual Hard Disk Now.
 Click Create.
-4. In the Create Virtual Hard Disk dialog, set File Size to 10 GB, File Type to VDI, and Storage to Dynamically Allocated.
+4. In the Create Virtual Hard Disk dialog, set File Size to at least 15 GB, File Type to VDI, and Storage to Dynamically Allocated.
 Click Create.
 You should see your new VM in the list in the VirtualBox Manager main window, marked as Powered Off.
 5. Select your new VM and click Settings.
 Accept all defaults except for the following changes.
     * Under General -> Advanced, enable Shared Clipboard.
     * Under Display -> Screen, set Video Memory to 128 MB and Video Controller to VBoxSVGA.
 Ignore the warning about the video configuration; this is the correct configuration.
     * Under Storage -> Storage Devices -> Controller:IDE, select Empty.
 Click the CD icon under Attributes and select Choose a Disk File.
-Select xubuntu-20.04-desktop-amd64.iso from the host file system.
+Select xubuntu-20.04-desktop-amd64.iso (or a later patch release) from the host file system.
 6. Accept the Settings changes, then click Start to launch the new virtual machine.
-In the Select Start-up Disk dialog, select xubuntu-20.04-desktop-amd64.iso.
+In the Select Start-up Disk dialog, select xubuntu-20.04-desktop-amd64.iso (or a later patch release).
 Click Start.
 You should see the Xubuntu logo and some scrolling status messages as the operating system boots into the virtual machine.
 Patience.
 7. Xubuntu will be running directly from the .iso file for now.
     * At the welcome screen that should open automatically, select English and then click Install Xubuntu.
     * Click Continue to accept the default keyboard layout.